MicrosoftDocs/azure-docs/articles/active-directory/active-directory-aadconnect-faq.md

 **Q: Where are the PowerShell cmdlets for Azure AD Connect documented?**
 With the exception of the cmdlets documented on this site, other PowerShell cmdlets found in Azure AD Connect are not supported for customer use.

-**Q: Can I use "Server export/server import" found in service manager to move configuration between servers?**
+**Q: Can I use "Server export/server import" found in *Synchronization Service Manager* to move configuration between servers?**
 No. This option will not retrieve all configuration settings and should not be used.
 You should instead use the wizard to create the base configuration on the second server and use the sync rule editor to generate PowerShell scripts to move any custom rule between servers.

 ## Troubleshooting